openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 * Temperature and humidity monitor: `temperaturesensor`
 * Plug-in switch: `powersocket`

-`account`is a bridge thing type that will allow allow automatic discovery and configuration of the available K1 connectors on the specified ELRO Connects account.
+`account` is a bridge thing type that will allow automatic discovery and configuration of the available K1 connectors on the specified ELRO Connects account.
 This bridge is optional.
 It is used to discover the required K1 connector hub(s), using a call to the ELRO Connects cloud.
 Without the `account` bridge, the `connector` bridge needs to be defined manually.